SapnaGulati/SnakeGame/README.md

 # SnakeGame
 Snake game is a basic game developed using python.
-In which a snake eats food and grow-up and will die if strike with the walls of the screen.
+In which a snake eats food and grow-up and will die if strike either with the walls of the screen or with it's own body.
-Snake Game will be enhanced using graphics.
-Snake will be made using graphics.

 # Introduction:
 Snake game is developed using python language.